jtgammon/PCF-on-Azure/PivotalCloudFoundryOnAzure.docx.md

 * A typical **multi-VM** Pivotal Cloud Foundry install requires upwards of 25 VMs or more.
 * **This requires Increased Azure quotas**, preferably within a **region** with premium storage (e.g East US 2), with the following quotas as safe for a small installation:
-    * Total Regional Cores      	100
+    * Total Regional Cores:  100
-    * Standard-A Family Cores	50
+    * Standard-A Family Cores:	50
-    * Standard-D Family Cores	50
+    * Standard-D Family Cores:	50

 * Via ARM template or Azure CLI / Portal**, an Azure Resource Group**, including:
     * **Virtual Network** and **Subnet**